 Karl leads projects from pre-schematic design through the construction phase, which is the comprehensive, stewardship-focused approach characteristic of Helpern Architects.
-His current work includes two new hotel towers near Times Square and a natatorium renovation at CUNY/John Jay College’s Haaren Hall.
-As part of the firm’s real estate advisory team, Karl regularly prepares both high-rise residential and commercial feasibility studies.
+His current work includes a new 271,000-sf service center in Upper Manhattan for Con Ed and a natatorium renovation at CUNY/John Jay College’s Haaren Hall.
+He recently completed the very successful AC Hotel New York Times Square for Marriott.

-With 25 years of experience in both rehabilitation and new building design, Karl previously served as co-designer and project architect on such award-winning judicial projects as the historic Conrad B. Duberstein, Jr. US Courthouse and Post Office in Brooklyn, New York and the new Daniel M. Russell US Courthouse in Gulfport, Mississippi.
-His early work encompassed a range of projects for Princeton University, Franklin & Marshall College, Dartmouth College, and the General Theological Seminary.
+With 25 years of experience in both rehabilitation and new building design, Karl previously served as co-designer and project architect on such award-winning judicial projects as the historic Conrad B. Duberstein, Jr. US Courthouse and Post Office in Brooklyn and the new Daniel M. Russell US Courthouse in Gulfport, Mississippi.
+Among this early work are projects for Princeton University, Franklin & Marshall College, Dartmouth College, and the General Theological Seminary.

-A member of the American Institute of Architects, Karl’s professional history includes design responsibilities at Kliment Halsband, Weiss/Manfredi, and Beyer Blinder Belle.
-He often serves on design award juries, and he has served as guest design critic at the University of Cincinnati, University of California Berkeley, University of Illinois, Ball State University, Rensselaer Polytechnic Institute, and Parsons The New School for Design.
+A member of the American Institute of Architects, Karl often serves as a design award juror and has been a guest design critic at the University of Cincinnati, University of California Berkeley, University of Illinois, Ball State University, Rensselaer Polytechnic Institute, and Parsons The New School for Design.

 Recognized during his student years with scholarships and travel fellowships, Karl holds a Bachelor of Architecture degree from the University of Minnesota in Minneapolis and a Master of Architecture degree from the University of Pennsylvania’s Graduate School of Fine Arts.
-He is accredited as LEED AP by the US Green Building Council.
+He is LEED-accredited by the US Green Building Council.